Georgia Rule: Plot

-While trying to make a point to Simon about survival, Rachel bluntly says that her stepfather, Arnold, sexually molested her from 12 until she turned 14.
+While trying to make a point to Simon about her survival, Rachel bluntly says that her stepfather, Arnold, sexually molested her when she was between the ages of 12 and 14.
 Seeing the effect of her revelation, Rachel tries to convince him she lied.
-However, Simon tells Georgia about the abuse, and in turn, Georgia tells Lily, who thinks she is lying.
+However, Simon tells Georgia about the abuse, and in turn, Georgia tells Lily, who initially thinks she is lying.

 Heartbroken, Lily comes to believe her daughter.
 She begins to drink heavily and asks Arnold for a divorce.
-When he arrives, Georgia tells him to leave, refusing to let him in the house, she hits him with a baseball bat, and finally threatens his new red Ferrari.
-Rachel sees that Lily cannot accept the truth, so lies to her about being molested.
+When he arrives at her house, Georgia tells him to leave, refusing to let him in the house.
+She hits him with a baseball bat and finally threatens his new Ferrari.
+Rachel sees that Lily cannot accept the truth, so she lies to her about being molested.

-At the motel where Arnold is staying, Rachel tells him that she has a video tape of them having sex when she was 14 and he seems worried.
-She demands $10 million if he does not keep Lily happy and admits to him she lied about him molesting her to Lily because she does not want her to be upset anymore.
-On the way back to San Francisco, when Arnold tells Lily that he is giving Rachel his Ferrari, she realizes he is guilty.
+At the motel where Arnold is staying, Rachel tells him that she has a videotape of them having sex when she was 14 and, while seeming not to believe her, decides to back away from the family.
+She demands 10 million dollars if he does not keep Lily happy and admits to him she lied about him molesting her to Lily because she does not want her to be upset anymore.
+On the way back to San Francisco, when Arnold tells Lily he is giving Rachel his Ferrari, she realizes he is guilty.

-Lily starts a raging argument/attack and Arnold finally admits to having molested Rachel, saying she seduced him, Lily's alcoholism drove him to it, and that Rachel enjoyed it.
-Arnold drives off and leaves her to walk back.
-Georgia, Simon, Rachel, and Harlan catch up with her in Harlan's pick-up, and a tearful Rachel apologizes to her mother for her behavior.
-Harlan tells Georgia that he is in love with Rachel, and plans to marry her when he returns from his two-year mission.
+Lily flies into a rage and Arnold finally admits to having molested Rachel, saying that she seduced him, that Lily's alcoholism drove him to it, and that Rachel enjoyed it.
+Arnold drives off and leaves Lily to walk back.
+Georgia, Simon, Rachel and Harlan catch up with her in Harlan's pickup truck, and a tearful Rachel apologizes to her mother for her behavior.
+Harlan tells Georgia he is in love with Rachel, and plans to marry her when he returns from his two-year mission.

 Cast

 Production

-Ostensibly set in Idaho, per the ending credits and DVD extras, the film was actually shot in Southern California, and much of the scenery was created with CGI.
+Ostensibly set in Idaho, per the ending credits and DVD extras, the film was actually shot in Southern California, and much of the scenery was created with computer-generated imagery.

-The production of the film came to media attention when a warning letter from Morgan Creek Productions CEO James G. Robinson to Lindsay Lohan was leaked online on The Smoking Gun; in it, he criticized her heavy partying and lateness on set, calling her "discourteous, irresponsible and unprofessional", comparing her to a "spoiled child."
+The production of Georgia Rule came to media attention when a warning letter from Morgan Creek Productions CEO James G. Robinson to Lindsay Lohan was leaked online on The Smoking Gun; in it, he criticized her heavy partying and lateness on set, calling her "discourteous, irresponsible and unprofessional" and comparing her to a "spoiled child".